 Preparing educators with the tools to teach diverse classrooms.

 Teacher candidates progress through the program as a cohort of learners and teachers.
 This one-year, 36-credit program begins in the summer semester and ends in the spring.
 Coursework is completed over five semesters, including the winter semester.
 15 credits are completed online, 15 in-person, and 6 through in-person clinical experience.
+Summer and winter courses are all online.

 Teacher candidates can earn initial teaching certification for grades 7-12 in the following content areas: